 Leadership Overview

-Emerson College has 10 executives leading key functions including operations, human resources, finance, and student leadership.
+Emerson College has 10 executives leading key functions including operations, finance, human resources, and institutional leadership.

-Driven by a commitment to engaged leadership, Emerson College educates individuals who will solve problems and change the world through communication and the arts, a mission informed by liberal learning and supported by state-of-the-art facilities and a renowned faculty.
+Driven by a commitment to engaged leadership, Emerson College educates individuals who will solve problems and change the world through communication and the arts, a mission informed by liberal learning.

-Driven by a commitment to engaged leadership, Emerson College educates individuals who will solve problems and change the world through communication and the arts, a mission informed by liberal learning and supported by state-of-the-art facilities and a renowned faculty.
+Driven by a commitment to engaged leadership, Emerson College educates individuals who will solve problems and change the world through communication and the arts, a mission informed by liberal learning.

 Leadership Roles at Emerson College